g-ch/g-ch.github.io/README.md

 # Post
 To add a post.
 Add a markdown file in `_posts` directly.
 Put the images of posts into `assets/img/posts`.

+# Options on the left
+Modify `_data/conf/main.yml` to enable and disable options.

 # Contact icons
 Icons like github and goolge are from `https://fontawesome.com/v4.7/icons/`.
 In `_data/const/contact.yml`, you can use the icons and add a prefix for the link.
 The suffix of the link is added in `_data/owner.yml`.